-Recent studies provide strong evidence that P450 enzymes and their AA metabolites play differential roles in most cardiac diseases; some of these metabolites are cadiotoxic, others showed cardioprotective effects (Westphal et al., 2015; Zu et al., 2016).
-One group of AA metabolites that have not been fully studied with respect to cardiac hypertrophy is subterminal HETEs, specifically 16-, 17-, 18-, and 19-HETE.
-Each member of subterminal HETEs has two enantiomers: R- and S-enantiomers.
-Various enantiomers of a chiral drug may differ in such properties such as drug absorption, metabolism, P450 induction, or inhibition and excretion (Campo et al., 2009).
-Among the subterminal HETEs, 19-HETE, is considered the main subterminal HETEs in the heart and has been given the keenest attention (El-Sherbeni and El-Kadi, 2014).
-Therefore, in the present study, we examined the effects of R and S enantiomers of 19-HETE on cardiac P450 enzymes and their associated AA metabolites (subterminal/terminal HETEs, midchain HETEs, and EETs).
-Since there was no change in the level of AA metabolites except for midchain HETEs, we characterized the three different pathways involved in the formation of midchain HETEs and tested whether R- or S-enantiomers have cardioprotective effect against Ang II-induced cellular hypertrophy.
+Recent studies provide strong evidence that CYP enzymes and their AA metabolites play differential roles in most of cardiac diseases, while some of these metabolites are cadiotoxic, others showed cardioprotective effects (Westphal et al., 2015; Zu et al., 2016).
+One group of AA metabolites that are not fully studied in case of cardiac hypertrophy is subterminal HETEs, specifically 16-, 17-, 18- and 19-HETE.
+Each member of subterminal HETEs has two enantiomers; R and S enantiomers.
+Various enantiomers of a chiral drug may be different in their properties such as drug absorption, metabolism, P450 induction or inhibition and excretion (Campo et al., 2009).
+Among the subterminal HETEs, 19-HETE, is considered the main subterminal HETEs in the heart and has been given the highest attention (El-Sherbeni and El-Kadi, 2014).
+Therefore, in the current study, we examined the effects of R and S enantiomers of 19-HETE on cardiac CYP enzymes and their associated AA metabolites (subterminal/terminal HETEs, mid-chain HETEs and EETs).
+Since there was no change in the level of AA metabolites except for mid-chain HETEs, we characterized the three different pathways involved in the formation of mid-chain HETEs and tested whether R- or S-enantiomer have cardioprotective effect against Ang II-induced cellular hypertrophy.

-To determine the nontoxic concentration of both enantiomers that would be used in the present study, we examined the effect of increasing concentrations of both enantiomers on cell viability.
-On the basis of MTT assay results as well as our previously published study, a concentration of 20 μM R- and S-enantiomers was selected for further investigation (Elkhatali et al., 2015).
-The novel finding of the present study is that both 19(R)-HETE and 19(S)-HETE significantly decreased the metabolite formation rate of most midchain HETEs, whereas the level of 5-HETE was selectively decreased by the S-enantiomer.
-Several pieces of evidence strongly suggest the role of midchain HETEs in the pathogenesis of cardiac hypertrophy.
-It has been reported that 15-HETE is able to increase the sensitivity of isoproterenol-induced β -adrenergic response in rat neonatal cardiomyocytes.
-In addition, 5-, 12-, and 15-HETE were able to induce cellular hypertrophy in human ventricular cardiomyocyte RL-14 cells through mitogen-activated protein kinase (MAPK)- and nuclear factor kB-dependent pathways (Zhang et al., 2014; Maayah and El-Kadi, 2016a).
+To determine the non-toxic concentration of both enantiomers that will be used in the current study, we examined the effect of increasing concentration both enantiomers on cell viability.
+Based on the MTT assay results as well as our previously published study, 20 μM of R and S enantiomers was selected for further investigations (Elkhatali et al., 2015).
+The novel finding of the current study is that both 19(R)-HETE and 19(S)-HETE significantly decreased the metabolite formation rate of most of mid-chain HETEs while the level of 5-HETE was selectively decreased by S-enantiomer.
+Several pieces of evidence strongly suggest the role of mid-chain HETEs in the pathogenesis of cardiac hypertrophy.
+It has been reported that 15-HETE is able to increase the sensitivity of isoproterenol-induced β-adrenergic response in rat neonatal cardiomyocytes.
+In addition, 5-, 12-, and 15-HETE were able to induce cellular hypertrophy in human ventricular cardiomyocytes RL-14 cells through MAPK- and NF-κB-dependent pathways (Zhang et al., 2014; Maayah and El-Kadi, 2016a).

-The concentration of AA used in the present study was chosen because the intracellular concentration of unesterified AA is widely believed to be in the micromolar range, on the basis of reports in which the total concentration of unesterified AA was determined in different tissues.
-For example, AA concentration has been reported as 13-44 μ M in umbilical cord and intervillous space (Benassayag et al., 1997), 18.9 μ g/g (approximately equivalent to 60 μ M) in skin (Hammarström et al., 1975), and 75 μ g/g (approximately equivalent to 250 μ M) in liver (Edpuganti and Mehvar, 2014).
-Therefore, 50-100 μ M AA was used in
+In the current study, the concentration of AA was chosen based on the fact that intracellular concentration of the unesterified AA is widely believed to be in the micromolar range, based on reports where the total concentration of unesterified AA has been determined in different tissues.
+For example, AA concentration has been reported to be 13-44 μM in umbilical cord and intervillous space (Benassayag et al., 1997), 18.9 μg/g (approximately equivalent to 60 μM) in skin (Hammarström et al., 1975), and 75 μg/g (approximately equivalent to 250 μM) in liver (Edpuganti and Mehvar, 2014).
+Therefore, 50-100 μM of AA was used in several published studies performed in AA and CYP incubation experiments (Xu et al., 2004; Imaoka et al., 2005).
+Inhibiting the formation of 5-HETE metabolite significantly protected against Ang II-induced cardiac hypertrophy in mice suggesting that inhibiting its formation could be a novel strategy to treat cardiac hypertrophy (Revermann et al., 2011).
+The results of the current study highlight the preferential effect of the S-enantiomer of 19-HETE in decreasing the formation of 5-HETE.